MathiasSchindler/monacc/kernel/status.md

 - Multiboot2 section flags: the Multiboot2 header section must be allocatable (`"a"`) or the ELF LOAD segment may start at `VirtAddr=0`, causing subtle catastrophic crashes.
 - Accidental SSE/x87 in early kernel: the compiler may emit `xmm` instructions before you’ve enabled FPU/SSE, leading to #UD and triple faults.
 Either initialize FPU/SSE early or keep early CFLAGS disabling them.
 - Embedded user blobs: ensure `userprog_end` is placed after all bytes (including strings) so the kernel copies code+data.

+### Identity-mapped multi-process hazards

+- **Do not relocate the user stack VA per process**: under identity mapping, pointers into stack memory are plain virtual addresses.
+	If a child gets a different stack base address, any pointers-into-stack become invalid and real programs (notably `/bin/sh`) will quickly crash.
+Use a fixed stack VA and snapshot/restore semantics.

 ### Interrupts (current bring-up constraint)